Blue Grotto (Capri): Access

-In 2011 a visitor suffered a life altering injury when his neck was broken while entering the cave.
-The Cooperativa Battellieri Grotta Azzurra initially denied liability but settled a damages claim.
-It was concluded that the boatmen had continued entering the cave when the sea conditions were inappropriate.
+In 2011, a visitor suffered a life-altering injury when his neck was broken while entering the cave.
+The Cooperativa Battellieri Grotta Azzurra initially denied liability, but settled a damages claim.
+It was concluded that the boatmen had continued entering the cave when the sea conditions were too dangerous.
 Swimming in the grotto is forbidden.

-Colour
+Color

 The Blue Grotto is one of several sea caves worldwide that is flooded with a brilliant blue or emerald light.
-The quality and nature of the colour in each is determined by its unique combination of depth, breadth, water clarity, and light source.
+The quality and nature of the color in each is determined by its unique combination of depth, breadth, water clarity, and light source.

-In the case of the Blue Grotto, the light comes from two sources: the narrow arched entranceway, and an aperture approximately ten times as large directly below it, separated by a band of rock between one and two meters tall.
-Because it is farther from the surface much less light passes through the lower opening, but its depth and size allow it to be the grotto water's primary source of illumination.
+In the case of the Blue Grotto, the light comes from two sources: the narrow arched entranceway, and a large hole somewhere below the above water entrance, separated by a band of rock between one and two meters tall.
+Since it is further from the surface, much less light passes through the lower opening, but its depth and size allow it to be the grotto water's primary source of illumination.

 As light passes through the water into the cave, red reflections are filtered out and only blue light enters the cave.
 Objects placed in the water of the grotto famously appear silver.
 This is caused by tiny bubbles, which cover the outside of the object when they are placed underwater.
 The bubbles cause the light to refract differently than it does from the surrounding water and gives off the silver effect.

-In part because of the dazzling effect of the light from the above-water opening, it is impossible for a visitor who is in one of the rowboats to identify the shape of the larger hole, the outline of the bar that separates the two holes, or the nature of the light source, other than a general awareness that the light is coming up from underneath, and that the water in the cave is more light-filled than the air.
+In part because of the dazzling effect of the light from the above-water opening, it is impossible for a visitor who is in one of the rowboats to identify the shape of the larger hole, the outline of the bar that separates the two holes, or the nature of the light source.
+Visitors only have a general awareness of the light coming up from underneath as well as the water in the cave being more light-filled than the air.
 A visitor who places a hand in the water can see it "glow" eerily in this light.

+The island of Capri gives its name to the color Capri because of the color's resemblance to the bright blue color of the waters of the Blue Grotto.